 What are they?

-A Settlement Agreement is a legally binding agreement between you and your employer.
+Legally binding agreements between you and your employer.

 They are commonly used to record the terms on which the parties have agreed to end (settle) an employment dispute.

-Once completed, the promises contained in a Settlement Agreement have contractual weight.
-This means that if either side breaks these promises, the other can take legal action for breach of contract.
+If either side breaks these terms, the other can take legal action for breach of contract.

 Most settlement agreements will contain terms that deal with: